RichardKF/richardkf.github.io/_pages/techWriting.md

 I made this in MS Word.

+## What is context-sensitive help?

+This is a short video that explains the history and use of context-sensive help.

+I made this in Adobe Premiere Rush, with some image editing in Snagit.

 This is an assignement I made for a Udemy class on documenting REST APIs.

 I made it in Markdown.